iSOLveIT/protege_owl/_sources/index.rst.txt

 Creating Subclasses of Pizza
 ----------------------------
-It’s now time to add some different kinds of pizzas to our ontology.
+It's now time to add some different kinds of pizzas to our ontology.
 We will start off by adding a ``MargheritaPizza``, which is a pizza that has toppings of mozzarella and tomato.
 In order to keep our ontology tidy, we will group our different pizzas under the class ``NamedPizza``.